How to Go to Heaven

 According to Romans 10:9-10 do you confess with your mouth and believe in your heart that Jesus is Lord and God raised Him from the dead?See results without voting

-What is God’s Way of Salvation?
+God's Way of Salvation

 The Bible gives a definite answer to this question.
 The one and only way to spend eternity with God in heaven is faith in the Lord Jesus Christ.
 Because we cannot save ourselves by good works, good character, personal effort, or merit of any kind, God sent His Son to die as a substitute for sinners.
 When the Lord Jesus died on Calvary’s cross and rose again on the third day, He finished all the work necessary for salvation.
 Now all that God requires is that we receive Christ as our Savior.